 Unfortunately, at one of those weekend parties, a bad person came along.
 Paul and I thought he was a bad apple.
 I thought Paul really needs to stay away from him to get out of trouble.

 When we go out a lot and meet new people at work or at social events, we come across various people.
 So, a bad apple is a bad influence and brings trouble to your life.

 Hmm, I was right about that man.
 We found out that he’s rotten to the core!
 He has a string of police records.

-An old fruit is mushy and the color doesn’t look too good.
+Old fruit is mushy, and the color doesn’t look too good.
 It has got a worm coming out, and when you slice it open, it’s rotten inside.
-A rotten fruit is no longer any good and cannot be eaten.
+Rotten fruit is no longer any good and cannot be eaten.
 So a person who is rotten to the core is bad all the way in.

 7) Upset the applecart

 Pick means to select or choose.
-Cherries are very lovely, small, and red fruits.
-When you go picking fruits, you want to get only the nice ones, and not the rotten ones.
+Cherries are adorable, small, and red fruits.
+When you pick fruits, you want to get only the nice ones, not the rotten ones.

 9) A peach

 There’s one girl that particularly caught Paul’s attention.
 She’s really a peach!